-This brief argues that judicially expanding Section 187 to reach Ms. Becker would violate her fundamental rights to due process and privacy as guaranteed by both the state and federal constitutions.
+This brief argues that judicially expanding Section 187 to reach Ms. Perez violated her fundamental rights to due process and privacy as guaranteed by both the state and federal constitutions.
 First, permitting such an expansion would enable the retroactive application of a judicially created criminal statute.
-By criminally linking a pregnant woman's conduct with the outcome of her pregnancy, this expansion would also create a liability so extensive, undefined, and unforeseeable as to make the statute void for vagueness.
-Second, such an interpretation would also run afoul of California's guarantee of privacy by requiring unwarranted and extraordinary intrusion into the lives of pregnant women.
+By criminally linking a pregnant woman's conduct with the